td451/emotion-classification/README.md

 # Emotion Classification of Natural Language

-This repository is part of the CS 3780/5780 Creative Project.
-It contains a complete machine learning workflow that classifies text into one of 28 emotion categories using several models, including:
+This repository contains a complete machine learning workflow that classifies text into one of 28 emotion categories using several models, including:

 - A Bag-of-Words based feed-forward neural network (implemented in PyTorch)
 - A gradient-boosted decision tree classifier (using XGBoost)